 - Changes in shifts of cells from the circulating to the marginal blood pools:

-- Dengue fever, measles and viral infections.
+- Dengue, measles and viral infections.

 - Unclear or combination of mechanisms: